1991 FA Cup final: Match summary

 Spurs were more than £20million in debt and had struggled in the league during the second half of the 1990-91 season, but Paul Gascoigne's goals throughout the competition helped them reach the final.
 Gascoigne was so pumped up for this match that he almost ended his involvement in the first few minutes.
 In winning the ball out on the right touchline, he followed through with his foot up and caught Garry Parker in the chest.
 Referee Roger Milford let him off with a lecture, but failed to calm Gascoigne, who scythed down Gary Charles as the Forest defender ran across the face of the Spurs penalty area.
 Forest were awarded a free kick on the edge of the box but once again Gascoigne was let off without further punishment from the referee.
 Before play resumed, Gascoigne received extensive treatment on his knee before standing up to join the defensive wall.

-Gascoigne paid for his rash challenge, which many thought deserved a red card, when Stuart Pearce smashed home the subsequent free kick, through a gap in the wall (caused by Forest player Lee Glover, who had stood in the wall, shoulder-charging Gary Mabbutt, who was stood on the end, to the ground) to give Forest the lead.
+Gascoigne paid for his rash challenge, which many thought deserved a red card, when Stuart Pearce delightfully curled home the subsequent free kick to give Forest the lead.
 Gascoigne had to leave the field on a stretcher shortly after the match restarted, as he could not put any weight on his leg.
 It was later revealed that he had torn his cruciate ligaments.
 Nayim – later notable for his winning last-minute goal against Arsenal in the 1995 UEFA Cup Winners' Cup Final – came on to replace him.
 Gascoigne's injury would rule him out for the entire 1991–92 season as well as the 1992 European championships.
 It would also prove to be the last game he played for Tottenham; he had been on the radar of Italian club Lazio during the 1990–91 season, and finally made his £6million move to Italy in the summer of 1992.